NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

 Local Agent LA-PAI is an experimental personal AI that reflects on its own conversations using self-questioning and dual-mode learning—entirely on your device.
 And this project is can run entirely offline that work in your own device.

+Every Memory and knowledge its save Externally, so even you change model, AI memory and knowledge will not deleted, have fun experiment with it
 ## Instalation
 1. you need install [LemonadeServer](https://lemonade-server.ai/docs/server/) and download the model at least 2 [model](https://lemonade-server.ai/docs/server/server_models/) to run this project.